coodoo/xstate-examples/README.md

 		- draw the user interface
 		- accept user inputs (keyboard/mouse events)
 	- then delegate those events to `xstate` to handle, where all business logics are encapsulated

-- PRs welcomed and feel free to open issues for any bugs or question you might have.

 ## Todo